cloudfoundry/korifi/README.helm.md

 Here are all the values that can be set for the chart:

-- `global`: Global values that are shared between Korifi and its subcharts.
-  - `containerRegistrySecret` (_String_): Deprecated in favor of containerRegistrySecrets.
-  - `containerRegistrySecrets` (_Array_): List of `Secret` names to use when pushing or pulling from package, droplet and kpack builder repositories.
-Required if eksContainerRegistryRoleARN not set.
-Ignored if eksContainerRegistryRoleARN is set.
-  - `containerRepositoryPrefix` (_String_): The prefix of the container repository where package and droplet images will be pushed.
-This is suffixed with the app GUID and `-packages` or `-droplets`.
-For example, a value of `index.docker.io/korifi/` will result in `index.docker.io/korifi/<appGUID>-packages` and `index.docker.io/korifi/<appGUID>-droplets` being pushed.
-  - `debug` (_Boolean_): Enables remote debugging with [Delve](https://github.com/go-delve/delve).
-  - `defaultAppDomainName` (_String_): Base domain name for application URLs.
-  - `eksContainerRegistryRoleARN` (_String_): Amazon Resource Name (ARN) of the IAM role to use to access the ECR registry from an EKS deployed Korifi.
-Required if containerRegistrySecret not set.
-  - `generateIngressCertificates` (_Boolean_): Use `cert-manager` to generate self-signed certificates for the API and app endpoints.
-  - `logLevel` (_String_): Sets level of logging for api and controllers components.
-Can be 'info' or 'debug'.
-  - `reconcilers`:
-    - `app` (_String_): ID of the workload runner to set on all `AppWorkload` objects.
-Defaults to `statefulset-runner`.
-    - `build` (_String_): ID of the image builder to set on all `BuildWorkload` objects.
-Defaults to `kpack-image-builder`.
-  - `rootNamespace` (_String_): Root of the Cloud Foundry namespace hierarchy.
 - `adminUserName` (_String_): Name of the admin user that will be bound to the Cloud Foundry Admin role.
 - `api`:
   - `apiServer`: